What are Mantras?

 Mantras are more than mere words.

-So mantras are both words and sounds we chant to enter deep meditative states and also powerful psychic energies that vibrate and pulsate with enormous power.
+So mantras are both words and sounds we chant to enter deep meditative states, as well as powerful psychic energies that vibrate and pulsate with enormous power.

 Once we connect to the mantra in the psyche by chanting the mantra audibly or mentally, we can access the energy, power, and wisdom within the mantra to expand our sense of who we are.
 This elevates our consciousness, allowing us to gain spiritual insights.